Translator and Writer

 ||Anywhere in the world

-An author, editor, creative writing teacher, Mina Witteman writes in Dutch and English.
-She has six middle grade adventure novels out in the Netherlands, over 40 short stories, and a Little Golden Book.
+An author, editor, creative writing teacher, Mina Witteman writes in English and Dutch.
+She has seven middle grade novels out in the Netherlands, over 40 short stories, and a Little Golden Book.

-Mina is a seasoned book editor, trained at the University of Amsterdam's Dual Master Book Editing.
-She is an accredited teacher creative writing and a mentor to budding writers.
-She was Chairman of the Working Group Children's Books of the Dutch Authors Guild (Vereniging van Letterkundigen) and the Regional Advisor for SCBWI the Netherlands.
-She is one of the founding members of the successful SCBWI Europolitan Conference.
-Mina is member of the EU Planning Committee of the SCBWI British Isles' Undiscovered Voices Competition for unagented and unpublished writers and illustrators.
+A seasoned book editor and an certified teacher creative writing, Witteman teaches and mentors published and prepublished writers alike.
+She was Chairman of the Working Group Children's Books of the Dutch Authors Guild and the Regional Advisor for SCBWI the Netherlands.
+She is founding member of the SCBWI Europolitan Conferences.
+Witteman is member of the EU Planning Committee of the SCBWI British Isles' Undiscovered Voices Competition for unagented and unpublished writers and illustrators, a nominating body for the Astrid Lindgren Memorial Award.
+Witteman is a juror for the Scholastic Art & Writing Awards and a longtime juror for the Young Authors Fiction Festival of the American Library in Paris.

 Being a writer as well as a creative writing teacher and an independent editor, I offer hands-on writing workshops for children and young adults.
 Depending on available time - from one time two hours to eight weekly sessions of two hours - we discuss reading and writing, we brainstorm about story ideas and we get to work.
 With younger children we try to finish a short story, with older children and young adults I might go deeper into a specific writing technique, like building a character or a setting, structuring a plot, or the ins and outs of point of view.